 Posted: May 16, 2014

-t was a heavyweight championship, the mad march of the math set
+It was a heavyweight championship, the Mad March of the math set

 (even though the event took place the week after college basketball

 ended).
 It was Gannon University's inaugural Integration Bee.